 Sara Bronin is a Mexican-American architect and attorney whose interdisciplinary research focuses on how law and policy can foster more equitable, sustainable, well-designed, and connected places.
-As a leading voice on historic preservation law and related land use practices, Bronin was recently nominated by the Biden administration to chair the U.S. Advisory Council on Historic Preservation (ACHP).
-The council advises the president and congress on decisions and policies that promote the preservation and enhancement of national historic resources.
+As a leading voice on historic preservation law and related land use practices, Bronin was recently confirmed by the Senate and assumed the role of the 12th Chair of the U.S. Advisory Council on Historic Preservation (ACHP).
+She will be on a public service leave from Cornell for the duration of her federal service.
+The council advises the President and Congress on decisions and policies that promote the preservation and enhancement of national historic resources.

 Academic Research/Specialty Areas

 - Transportation law

 - U.S. Advisory Council on Historic Preservation (ACHP)